trishume/sympy-wiki-with-svn/GCI-2011-Task-list.md

 <pre>
 I tried the new live.sympy.org on my 1st gen iPod touch (iOS 3).
 There are a couple of things that make the usage difficult:

-- Pressing both &quot;Return&quot; and &quot;Shift-Return&quot; on the keyboard just creates a newline in the input, regardless of whether the &quot;Enter/Shift-Enter&quot; popup is set to.
-You can still enter the expression by pressing the &quot;Evaluate&quot; button, but it would be nice if the keyboard worked.
+- Pressing both "Return" and "Shift-Return" on the keyboard just creates a newline in the input, regardless of whether the "Enter/Shift-Enter" popup is set to.
+You can still enter the expression by pressing the "Evaluate" button, but it would be nice if the keyboard worked.

 - There's no way to access the history.
-There is no &quot;Control&quot; key on an iPod touch.
+There is no "Control" key on an iPod touch.

 - You cannot scroll within a frame in mobile Safari, so you can't access the history of the session beyond a few inputs.

-- This may be an inherent problem with the fonts in iOS, but the unicode output of the result of dsolve(f(x).diff(x, x) + 2*f(x).diff(x) + f(x) - exp(x) + sin(x), f(x)) is a little off.
+- This may be an inherent problem with the fonts in iOS, but the unicode output of the result of `dsolve(f(x).diff(x, x) + 2*f(x).diff(x) + f(x) - exp(x) + sin(x), f(x))` is a little off.
 I'm happy to report that the LaTeX output works great, though.

 - There are a few minor issues with the size of things, which would be fixed the best if there were a mobile version of the site.
 But this is a lower priority.
 If the above items can be fixed, the site as it is will work just fine in a mobile environment.

 </pre>

 - *Category:* UI